 During the year, 70 aspiring team members participated in our Future Leaders and Officeworks Leadership programs.
 Both programs include a variety of learning, networking and coaching opportunities as well as challenging assignments to accelerate team member development.
-On completion of the programs, participants were awarded either a Diploma of Management or Advanced Diploma of Management certificate.
+On completion of the programs, participants were awarded either a Diploma of Management certificate.